 Since 1994, Louise Nixon’s law practice has focused on retirement benefits, specifically determining the community or marital interest in pension benefits earned through employment and in consulting and/or drafting appropriate orders for the division and disposition of those interests.
-Ms. Nixon is founder and president of QDRO Counsel Inc., a professional law corporation.
+Ms. Nixon is founder and president of QDRO Benefits Law Group, a professional law corporation.

 Ms. Nixon spent many years practicing with Laquer, Urban, Clifford & Hodge LLP, a firm known for representing several union multi-employer trust funds, such as the Operating Engineers Pension Trust.
 While at the firm, Ms. Nixon managed all aspects of the review and approval process of QDROs, handled federal court litigation and negotiated cases in the employee benefits field involving complex pension issues.
 As a plan attorney, she drafted plan “sample QDROs” and “QDRO procedures,” and mediated between parties and the plan to resolve pension disputes.

 Ms. Nixon keeps abreast of changes to ERISA, case law, other governmental codes or regulations affecting retirement plans.
 Her years of experience as an ERISA attorney enables her to prepare QDROs for all types of plans for parties in a divorce, to comprehensively review QDROs already prepared for compliance and fairness, and to reach solutions to complex pension issues.
 When retained by one or both parties in a divorce, Ms. Nixon incorporates her skills and experiences as a plan attorney in drafting the QDROs and maneuvering through the plan approval process.
 Over Ms. Nixon’s tenure in this area of law, she estimates to have drafted, reviewed and issued opinions on well over 10,000 QDROs.